 Clare Grady has lived for many years in Ithaca, NY, on Cayuga People’s land, in Haudenausaunee territory.
 She comes from a big loving family, and is the mother of 2 grown daughters, Leah and Rosie.Drawing deeply from her Irish Catholic roots, she is grateful that her parents, Teresa and John, who raised their five kids in a community of faith-based resistance.

 Patrick is one of the Kings Bay Plowshares 7.
-He reports to FCI Elkton to serve his sentence on 1/14/21.
+In his own words:

 Carmen has been a member of the New York Catholic Worker for over thirty years.
 He is an integral part of the community which operates two houses of hospitality on the Lower East Side of Manhattan, caring for the poor and homeless, offering meals, clothing and shelter.
 Carmen is also an associate editor of The Catholic Worker newspaper which is published seven times annually and has been in constant publication since 1933.